Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - because of a qualifying exigency arising out of an immediate family member’s active duty in the armed forces.

 Several states have adopted family and medical leave protection that are more stringent than the Family and Medical Leave Act.
+Additionally, both federal and state law initiatives to provide paid family leave and sick leave are underway.

 What is the position in relation to harassment?